rsavordelli/s3bro/README.rst

   -v, --versions / --no-versions  [--no-versions is DEFAULT] - this option
-                                  will make the restore to include all versions excluding delete markers -urd, --update-restore-date / --do-not-update-restore-date
+                                  will make the restore to include all versions excluding delete markers -pr, --permanent-restore        Move keys ALREADY restored from Glacier back to a storage class of your choice --storage-class [STANDARD|STANDARD_IA|ONEZONE_IA]
+                                  The StorageClass type to use with
+                                  --permanent-restore [default is STANDARD] -urd, --update-restore-date / --do-not-update-restore-date
-                                  If passed, it will change the restore date for already restored key -in, --include TEXT             Only restore keys that matches with a given string, you can add multiples times by passing --include multiple times -ex, --exclude TEXT             Do not restore if the key name matches with a given pattern, you can add multiple patterns by inputting --workers INTEGER               How many helpers to include in task, default is 10
+                                  If passed, it will change the restore date for already restored key -in, --include TEXT             Only restore keys that matches with a given string, you can add multiples times by passing --include multiple times -ex, --exclude TEXT             Do not restore if key name matches with a given pattern,you can add multiple patterns
+                                  by inputting
+  --workers INTEGER               How many helpers to include in task, default
+                                  is 10